Looking for a management role? First, you have to manage the interview…

 So set your inhibitions to one side for the sake of this question.
 The interviewer has asked it entirely so they can hear about the best version of you – so unless you go completely off topic, you can’t go wrong.

 Just always make sure you prepare in advance.
-Otherwise, you could end up referring to a recent achievement on impulse, which may not necessarily the best one.
-And don’t be afraid to include dramatic effects such as results, growth, and transformation.
+Otherwise, you could end up referring to a recent achievement on impulse, which may not necessarily be the best one.
+And don’t be afraid to include stand-out achievements such as results, growth and transformation.

-Right answer: ‘My biggest success so far has to belast year’s launch of or new range of snack bars – which was the first ever health snack to sell a million units in the UK in under 12 months.
+Right answer: ‘My biggest success so far has to be last year’s launch of our new range of snack bars – which was the first ever health snack to sell a million units in the UK in under 12 months.
 After landing the UK distribution deal, I was given three months to gain traction or they’d pull the plug.
-This wasn’t easy, but through communicating with hundreds of providers, I managed to build enough bridges to make the product take off.
-We even managed to make a decent profit- helping turn an underdog product into a household name.’
+This wasn’t easy, but through communicating with hundreds of distributors, I managed to negotiate enough contracts to make the product take off.
+We even managed to make a decent profit – helping turn an underdog product into a household name.’

 Describe a time when you led by example

-To answer this question well, make sure you focus on the constructive outcome your behaviour resulted in, as well as what you did.
+To answer this question well, make sure you focus on what you actually did as well as the outcome your behaviour resulted in.

 For example, saying you set the bar high by signing 45 customers up to your store loyalty card is good – but further explaining that your attitude resulted in your colleagues gaining another 100 sign-ups helps to prove that not only are you succeeding, your team is too.